With the typical monthly cost proposed to rise to $250 a month in 2023, a watchdog panel has concerns about affordability and transparency.

 Wastewater and stormwater in older neighborhoods along the ship canal drain through the same pipes, and the mixture spills into the ship canal during storms.

 A joint project with King County, the storage tunnel will keep nearly 60 million gallons of polluted water out of the canal each year, bringing Seattle into compliance, according to SPU.
-It expects to spend $423 million on the project, its largest ever.
+The cost estimate for the project has been $423 million.

 But capital projects aren’t the only reason for the proposed rate increases.
 SPU says its operating expenses — construction materials, taxes and employee benefits such as health insurance — are growing quicker than Seattle’s 2.4 percent inflation rate.